-Today is the day baseball fans have been waiting for since the November.
+Today is the day baseball fans have been waiting for since November.
 Pitchers and Catchers across the MLB have finally reported to Spring Training and the 2018 baseball season has officially begun!

 If you’re new to the game, this concept can be a tad confusing.
 I mean, it’s not Opening Day and games haven’t even begun, right?
 Right.
 But that doesn’t mean baseball fans can’t get excited!